The official WooCommerce iOS App is available for free from the Apple iTunes Store via WooCommerce.app.

 - If a billing address was entered, it can be copied by long-pressing the address area and selecting Copy.

-- If a valid phone number was added during checkout, it will be visible via an elipses menu to its right.
+- If a valid phone number was added during checkout, it will be visible via an ellipsis menu to its right.
 Tapping the menu reveals options to Call or Message the customer (messages are sent to all numbers, but only succeeds to mobile numbers).

 - If a valid email address was added during checkout, it will be visible with an envelope icon to its right.
 Tap the icon to email the customer.